Welcome back to term 5! I'm very happy to be back and can't wait to see all of our amazing learning this term!

-This term we will look at finding frations of amounts, including looking at measures.
-We will start by looking at the short division written method which is sometimes also called the 'bus stop' method.
-We will also be looking at measures, including converting between different units (eg cm to m), finding areas and perimeters and time.
+This term we will start by looking at shape, focussing on finding the properties of 2D shapes and investigating symmetry and reflection.
+We will then move on to look at coordinates and translations before returning to think about 2D shapes to bring it all back together.
 We will continue with weekly maths clubs focussing on times tables - remember that by the time children leave Year 4 they should know their times tables up to 10x12.

 P.E is a statutory part of our curriculum so please ensure your children have P.E kits on Monday and Thursday.
 PE will be indoors on Mondays and outdoors on Thursdays.
 In our PE lessons we will continue to work on teamwork and sportsmanship skills in a variety of ways and give children the opportunity to take the lead during some parts of our lessons.